 We’re pleased to announce that Plesk Onyx now supports the latest PHP version 7.1.1.

-The update to PHP 7.1.0 brought developers a bunch of cool new improvements such as Catching multiple exceptions types or Nullable Types.
-For the full list of new features, head over to the official PHP release announcement.
+The update to PHP 7.1.0 brought developers a bunch of cool new improvements such as Catching multiple exceptions types

 In version 7.1.1, more bugs were fixed to make the PHP 7.1.x branch even more stable.

 Check your CMS version before updating Plesk PHP to 7.1!

 Because there are several incompatibilities with the last version of PHP.
 If you’re working with the three most used Open Source CMSs, the compatible versions are:

 - Joomla! >= 3.6.4

 Plugins and modules are not all operational on PHP 7.1.0 so if you’re planning to migrate from 7.0 (or an earlier version) to 7.1, proceed with caution

 .
 You might want to try making a copy of your sites to try out PHP version 7.1 before taking it live if all goes well.

 : If you are using the WordPress Toolkit